BlogThings To Do

 • Hallmark: Look inside for “800,” “925,” or “950.”
 No number means no certified silver

 • Magnet: Real silver is non-magnetic.
-Anything that sticks is not silver
+Anything that sticks to a magnet is not silver

 • Weight: Genuine silver is dense.
 Unusually light pieces are plated

 • Craftsmanship: Handmade pieces show irregular soldering and visible asymmetry.
-Machine-perfect finishes indicate mass production
+Machine-perfect finishes signal mass production

 Souk Cherratine — where leather goods are made and sold under the same roof, by the same hands.